 3 Chicago Parks Perfect for Spring

-Maggie Daley Park for hands-on fun
+Maggie Daley Park for Hands-On Fun

-As calls of "belay on" ring out, a group of harnessed climbers spider their way up two 40-foot-tall rock-climbing walls at this park-within-Grant Park along Lake Michigan.
+As calls of "belay on" ring out, a group of harnessed climbers spider their way up two 40-foot-tall rock-climbing walls at Maggie Daley Park along Lake Michigan.
 Harnesses and ropes too limiting?
 Try bouldering (free-climbing near the wall's base).
 A Play Pyramid in the children's Play Garden caters to future climbers, who also wander among upside-down trees in an Enchanted Forest and unleash seafaring imaginations on a custom-built ship rigged with nets and the obligatory captain's wheel.

-The 606 for neighborhood hopping
+The 606 for Neighborhood Hopping

-Northerly Island Park for a quiet escape
+Northerly Island Park for a Quiet Escape

 The squawk of geese and slap of waves hitting boats heading out to Lake Michigan muffle downtown traffic for visitors exploring this 91-acre peninsula connected to the Museum Campus.
 A paved path loops low hills—inviting brisk rides (rent a bike from an automated station) or rolling in the grass—and its small lagoon, where fisherman alternate between watching bobbers and the skyscrapers across the harbor.
-Three bronze sculptures of fairylike women stand amid the expanse of immature plantings at this work-in-progress that has transitioned a former airstrip into an urban escape.
+Three bronze sculptures of fairylike women stand amid the expanse of plantings at this work-in-progress that has transitioned a former airstrip into an urban escape.